 “The timeline is the million dollar question, and probably the question that I’ve been asked the most this evening,” project manager Gary Hodgkinson said.
 “I would be remiss to put numbers to that.
 I really don’t want to do that because we’re still at a very early stage, and as soon as you throw out a number there it becomes concrete in many peoples’ minds, and I don’t know if we’d be able to deliver that.”

 So far, Rio Tinto has completed a 90-person work camp and drilled 10 holes at the Orion South site, with plans to drill another 20 at the Star site located a little further south.
-Both projects sit in the Fort à la Corne Forest west of Prince Albert.
+Both projects sit in the Fort à la Corne Forest east of Prince Albert.

 Exploration crews are looking for kimberlite samples to help determine the viability of the project.
 Kimberlites are a type of volcanic rock that can sometimes contain diamonds, and the size, grade and depth of the kimberlites in Fort à la Corne Forest are adding some difficulties to the task.